 The Company recognizes compensation expense for equity awards over the vesting period based on the fair value of these awards at the date of grant.
 The computed fair value of these awards is recognized as a non-cash cost over the period the employee provides services, which is typically the vesting period of the award.
 The fair value of options granted is estimated on the date of grant using the Black-Scholes option-pricing model.
-The fair value of restricted stock grants is equivalent to the fair value of the stock issued on the date of grant.
+The fair value of restricted stock grants is equivalent to the fair value of the stock issued on the date of grant, and is measured as the mean price of the stock on the date of grant.